ejones18/gig_scaper/README.md

 # concert_scanner
 A python script that scrapes concert data from both https://www.alttickets.com/ and https://www.seetickets.com/ for any artist(s).
-Now includes fuzzy matching location filter!
+Now includes fuzzy matching location filter and Flask UI! <br> NOTE: The geocoder used might not be able to recognise some venues which may result in misplotted pins or none at all.

 ## What is this repository for? ##
 Finding concerts for the artists you love across multiple sites.
 Saves results as a csv file.